 This new build, low-energy all-electric house was constructed in a run-down central London mews.
-The solidly built entrance façade is traditionally constructed from a light-cream brick with roughly applied lime mortar rubbed to get an aged, gritty texture.
-It makes a discrete coded reference to a project by Sigurd Lewerentz, in Stockholm, dating from 1964.
-The walls are heavily insulated on the inside, hence the deeply recessed windows to avoid cold bridging.
-A quietly creative contribution is made to the streetscape in the form of a delicately woven screen in front of the recessed ground floor entrance.
-Plants from the roof garden will also contribute to the streetscape.
+The entrance façade is traditionally constructed from a light-cream brick with roughly applied lime mortar, rubbed on its surface for an aged, gritty texture.
+The walls were heavily insulated on the inside, including the party walls, because at the time of construction, buildings on both sides were used for warehousing.
+The art-loving owner commissioned the delicately woven screen in front of the recessed ground floor entrance.
+Plants on the roof garden contribute to the streetscape.

-The section of the new house was generated by the need to overcome the problems of a site that is heavily overshadowed by a tall new residential development that abuts the rear of the house; deeply cut to bring light flooding into the middle and rear of the ground floor.
+The layout of the new house was generated by the need to overcome the problems of a site that is heavily overshadowed by a residential development to the rear; a lightwell brings light into the middle and rear of the ground floor.

 Photography: Peter Cook